 Step 7: Test and Optimize

 After you launch your customer referral program, the final (ongoing) step is to test and optimize your program in order to make it even more effective and attractive to your customer base.
-If you’re not sure where to start, remember to read through the blog post from Optimizely mentioned above.
+If you’re not sure where to start, read through the blog post from Optimizely.
 It includes a number of simple ideas you can try in order to optimize and improve the overall performance of your program.

-It can also be beneficial to circle back with customers to ask them what they think about the program.
+It can also be beneficial to circle back with customers to ask them what they think about the program after launch and after successful referrals.
 Use their qualitative feedback to make adjustments to your incentives, your marketing, and your referral program as a whole.